dflook/terraform-github-actions/tofu-validate/README.md

 * `TERRAFORM_SSH_KEY`

-  A SSH private key that OpenTofu will use to fetch git module sources.
+  A SSH private key that OpenTofu will use to fetch git/mercurial module sources.

   This should be in PEM format.